Midland, Michigan: Sports

 Midland is home to many recreational sporting facilities and organizations.
 These include the civic ice arena which hosts 2 NHL and one Olympic-sized rinks, a skate park downtown, and the Midland Community Tennis Center and its 32 courts.
 The tennis center also hosts a USTA Pro Circuit event and was part of the USTA award to Midland as America's Best Tennis Town 2009.

+The Dow Championship was introduced to the LPGA Tour schedule in 2019.
+This event is hosted at the Midland Country Club annually.
+The tournament was founded with the vision of building community and accelerating the efforts of the Great Lakes Bay Region and Dow's strategy by building a world-class and unique LPGA Tour event that positively impacts people's lives.

 Midland is also host to the following professional sports teams.

 Government

 Midland uses the council–manager form of government.
 The council consists of five members elected from geographic wards.
 Council members serve a two-year term, and the full council is elected during even years.
 The mayor and the mayor pro tem are chosen from the elected council by a vote of the council, who also appoint the city manager and city attorney, who serve at the pleasure of the council.
-Federally, Midland is located in Michigan's 8th congressional district, represented by Democrat Dan Kildee.
+Federally, Midland is located in Michigan's 8th congressional district, represented by Democrat Kristen McDonald Rivet.